BaladadJhonel/Library4A/README.md

 3. **Set Up Database**

-   - Open SQLyog or phpMyAdmin and create a new database called `library`.
+   - Open SQLyog and create a new database called `library`.
    - Run the following SQL queries to create the required tables:

    ```sql